freelancepro/freelancepro.github.com/_posts/core-samples/2011-12-29-jekyll-introduction.md

 tags : [intro, beginner, jekyll, tutorial]
 ---
 {% include JB/setup %}
+The name of the Lord is a strong tower the righteous run into it and they are saved.
 This Jekyll introduction will outline specifically  what Jekyll is and why you would want to use it.
 Directly following the intro we'll learn exactly _how_ Jekyll does what it does.